glyphrider/linux_at_vht/README.md

 sudo apt-get install tdsodbc
 ```

 Then identify the actual driver to use.
-Also, provide a better default protocol version (that actaully works with SQL Server).
+Also, provide a better default protocol version (that actually works with SQL Server).
 Update your /etc/odbcinst.ini file with the new driver, as

 ```
 [FreeTDS]